Australian prime minister says he invited Biden Down Under

 American presidents making the 15,900-kilometer (9,900-mile) flight between the two national capitals typically incorporate visits to Asia or Southeast Asian capitals.

+Australia’s defense and foreign ministers highlighted the importance of the U.S. relationship by flying to Washington, D.C., for an annual bilateral meeting in July.
+They had to quarantine in a hotel for two weeks on their return.

+Morrison’s only overseas trip of the pandemic was to meet Japan’s new Prime Minister Yoshihide Suga in November.
+He also had to quarantine on his return.

-Morrison said his conversation with the president also covered the alliance the two nations share with Japan and the Indian known as the Quad as well as the Five-Eyes intelligence-sharing partnership that includes, Canada, Britain and New Zealand.
-They also discussed the pandemic climate change.
+Morrison said his conversation with the president also covered the alliance the two nations share with Japan and India known as the Quad as well as the Five-Eyes intelligence-sharing partnership that includes, Canada, Britain and New Zealand.
+They also discussed the pandemic and climate change.

 Morrison said he did not expect a change in U.S.-direction on China under the Biden administration.